From Inner Worlds to Outer Space

-The exhibition will be organized around six themes which together paint a multifaceted portrait of the Moon and its significance in modern culture.
+The exhibition was organized around six themes which together painted a multifaceted portrait of the Moon and its significance in modern culture.
 Read about all the themes — Moonlight, Selenography, The Moon of Myth, The Moon Landing, The Colonization of Space and Deep Time — below.

 The distinctive light of the Moon has fascinated visual artists for centuries, and is a fundamental motif in the landscape painting and poetry of Romanticism.
 For painters like C.D.
 Friedrich, Joseph Wright of Derby, J.C.
 Dahl and C.W.
 Eckersberg, the frailty of human life is contrasted with the Moon’s eternal light.
 In contemporary art too, moonlight is thematized by artists like Katie Paterson and Darren Almond as an experience of nature that is disappearing with the increasing contamination from artificial light.

 The scientific description of the Moon’s surface – called after the Greek moon goddess Selene – arose at the beginning of the seventeenth century when the Italian Galileo Galilei studied the moon through a telescope and published his discoveries.
 One room in the exhibition tells the story of the mapping of the Moon—with a selection of items that ranges from Galileo’s original watercolours over the beautiful handmade maps of the 1700s to the very newest minutely detailed images of the Moon’s surface published by NASA.